ibm-cloud-docs/solution-tutorials/vpc-transit1.hidden.md

 ![vpc-transit-overview](images/vpc-transit-hidden/vpc-transit-overview.svg){: class="center"}
 {: style="text-align: center;"}

-This is part one of a two part tutorial ([part two](docs/solution-tutorials?topic=solution-tutorials-vpc-transit2)).
+This is part one of a two part tutorial.
 This part will introduce the VPC transit hub as the conduit to the enterprise.
 Enterprise to spoke VPC connectivity between microservices will be discussed and implemented.
 This architecture will support a number of scenarios:
-{: shortdesc}

 - The hub is a central point of traffic routing between enterprise and the cloud.
 - Enterprise to cloud traffic is routed through the hub, and can be monitored, and logged through Network Function Virtualization (NFV) appliance running inside the hub.